Interstellar-code/lark-openapi-mcp/README.md

 A complete list of all supported Feishu/Lark tools can be found in [tools.md](./docs/reference/tool-presets/tools-en.md).

+> **💡 Tip**: All 1,274 tools are available by default without any configuration.
+You only need to use the `-t` parameter if you want to limit the available tools to a specific subset or preset.

-> **⚠️ Notice**：Non-preset APIs have not undergone compatibility testing, and the AI may not perform optimally during the process of understanding and using them.
+> **⚠️ Notice**: Non-preset APIs have not undergone compatibility testing, and the AI may not perform optimally during the process of understanding and using them.

 ### Development Integration